Alexey-Yakushev-YUCT/Prime-Numbers/README.md

 Classify predictions with YUCT resonance classes where applicable.

-The metadata protocol is also embedded in the Python source files.
+The metadata protocol is embedded in both Python source files.

 License
 MIT License – see LICENSE.

-“Nature does not engage in mysticism — it uses optimal hash‑indices, and this script learns to read them in one step.”
+“Nature does not engage in mysticism — it uses optimal hash‑indices, and these scripts learn to read them in one step.”
 — YUCT Coordination Framework